DavidSchirduan/DavidSchirduan.github.io/_posts/2022-09-03-KarthLoveMothership.md

 ---
 title: "Karth Taught me to Love Mothership"
 layout: post
-date: 2022-08-30
+date: 2022-09-03
 categories: Tabletop
 tags: review adventure
 published: true
 image: /images/posts/Karth_cover.jpg
 ---

-This article is a journey that we'll go on together.
+This article is a review of the [Mothership RPG](https://www.mothershiprpg.com/), a review of [Desert Moon of Karth](https://joelio1.itch.io/desert-moon-of-karth), and a report on our 8-hour bachelor party adventure.
 Buckle up, space cowboy!

 ## Mothership Didn't Click with Me

 The [Mothership RPG](https://www.mothershiprpg.com/) has been an indie darling for a while now.
-It's known as being rules-light horror game that removes JUST enough player agency to keep tensions high.
-Arguably Mothership is better known for the incredibly well-presented adventures that pack 200 pages of content into a 30pg zine.
+It's a rules-light horror game that grew popular because of the incredibly well-presented adventures that pack 200 pages of content into a 30pg zine.
+Seriously, check them out.
+They are DENSE with quality content.

-I avoided Mothership because I don't like horror; neither do most of my players.
+I avoided Mothership at first because I don't like horror; neither do most of my players.
 A lot of horror games just don't seem...fun?
 If the game fails to be scary (which it will if I GM it), then there's nothing else there for players to latch on to.
 "Your character dies in some horrific way.
 Congrats?"

 I played Mothership a few years back with a group of friends.
 We enjoyed the character creation and the start of the adventure, but the game fell apart very quickly.
 My players often failed their rolls, they didn't get very far into the adventure, death was swift, and I didn't understand how to run the game.
 We gave up after an hour.
 Since then I've enjoyed reading their adventure, stealing some layout ideas, and seeing the vibrant community that's risen around the game.